ucsb-cs156-f24/jpa02-divyanipunj/README.md

 # About this repo

-This is a webapp that displays the developer's information and the the built with Spring Boot.
+This is a webapp that displays the developer's information and their group built with Spring Boot.

 # What can you do with this code?